The Simple Solution for Payment Variance

 The Solution: Know What Payers Owe

-While you can’t stop payers from adjudicating claims incorrectly, you can eliminate mistakes in your billing office by keeping contracts and fee schedules up to date.
+While you can’t stop payers from adjudicating claims incorrectly, you can eliminate mistakes in your billing office through contract management.
+The key steps are keeping contracts and fee schedules up to date.

 The first step toward eliminating underpayments is adopting a system or process to continually monitor contracts, so you always know: